php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 they need for the specific context.
 This reduces boilerplate; developers do not need to write stubs for unused methods.

-### 6.2 Why does `ServerRequestFactoryInterface::createServerRequestFromArray()` exist?

-One element of `Psr\Http\Message\ServerRequestInterface` has no corresponding "mutator"-cum-cloning method: `getServerParams()`.
-These are meant to represent environment parameters created by the Server API (SAPI) in current use.
-Generally speaking those parameters can be used to create all _required_ aspects of a server-side request as well, and, specifically, the request URI and HTTP method (e.g., via `$_SERVER['REQUEST_URI']` and `$_SERVER['REQUEST_METHOD'` when using mod_php under Apache or when using php-fpm via a FastCGI process).
-Creating the server request using that array allows you to minimally populate the instance, while simultaneously providing the SAPI environment.

-In SAPI environments that do not populate `$_SERVER` with this information (e.g., async application runners that run via the CLI environment), the `ServerRequestFactoryInterface::createServerRequest()` method exists, allowing you to create a minimal server request instance with the request method and URI.

 ## 6. People

 This PSR was produced by a FIG Working Group with the following members: